zarbis/opsfleet-assignment/airflow/README.md

 `KubernetesExecutor` creates separate pods for each work unit.
 It's suitable for resource-heavy tasks that exceed worker's resources, especially if those tasks come up in bursts.

-`CeleryKubernetesExecutor` is designed to be the "best of both worlds" approach that implements two executors and decised which one to use based on task's queue.
+`CeleryKubernetesExecutor` is designed to be the "best of both worlds" approach that implements two executors and decides which one to use based on task's queue.

 I would start with Helm chart's default `CeleryExecutor` and adjust based on nature and characteristics of the tasks.